 Make The Vindaloo Sauce

 - Layer the marinated chicken in the pot.
 Add the fresh curry leaves.
 Turn the heat to medium high and let the chicken brown.
-In about 2 minutes, flip the chicken pieces and let brown on the other side.
-You will slowly see lot of liquid in the pot but that's okay.
+In about 3-5 minutes, flip the chicken pieces and let brown on the other side.
+You will slowly see chicken juices releasing.

-- Let sit for 30 minutes before serving.Serve warm with steamed rice.
+- Let sit for 30 minutes before serving.Serve warm with steamed basmati rice.

 Jan Scherders